Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: -colored polyhedra and their coverings

-In this section, we introduce geometric concepts of $G$-colored polyhedra and towers of its coverings and prove Theorem~\ref{thm:AS}.
+In this section, we prove Theorem~\ref{thm:AS} using the geometric concepts of G-colored polyhedra and their coverings.

-First we need the observation that, for a $(2k-1)$-manifold $M$ endowed with a representation $\alpha : \pi_1(M) \to G$, the Atiyah-Singer $\rho$-invariant can be obtained from a cobordism $W$ between $M$ over $G$ and a manifold trivially over $G$, instead of a $(2k)$-manifold bounded by $M$ because the trivial end does not affect to the $\rho$-invariant.
-Since the dimension of the middle $k$-dimension homology of the induced $G$-cover of $W$ cannot be greater than $\lvert G \rvert$ times the number of $k$-cells in $W$, the dimension of $\rho$-invariant is linearly bounded by the number of $k$-cells in $W$ by Definition~\ref{def:ASrho}.
-Thus we may focus on an explicit construction of $W$.
+We begin by observing that, for a $(2k-1)$-manifold $M$ endowed with a representation $\alpha : \pi_1(M) \to G$, the Wall $\rho$-invariant can be obtained from a cobordism $W$ between $M$ over $G$ and a manifold trivially over $G$\footnote{When we consider $M \to e$ as a $G$-space, it becomes the space $G \times M$ with the product action of $G$ on $G$, and $G$ acting trivially on $M$.
+We are giving here an equivariant cobordism between some number of copies of $\tilde{M}$ (the $G$-cover of $M$) and $G \times M$.)}, instead of a $2k$-manifold bounded by $M$.
+This is because the trivial end does not affect the $\rho$-invariant.
+To obtain a linear bound on the absolute value of the $\rho$-invariant, we note that the rank of the homology of the induced $G$-cover of $W$ in the middle dimension $k$ cannot be greater than $\lvert G \rvert$ times the number of $k$-cells in $W$.
+Thus, the dimension of the vector spaces arising in the definition of the $\rho$-invariant and therefore the absolute value of the $\rho$-invariant itself are also linearly bounded by the number of $k$-cells in $W$ by Definition~\ref{def:ASrho}.
+Therefore, our focus is on an explicit construction of $W$.

-We construct a desired $W$, bounding the complexity of each step.
-The main idea is to find a \emph{quantitative} controlled $(2k)$-chain in the Moore complex~\cite{Moore} with an explicit efficient complexity whose boundary is some copies of the fundamental class $[M]$ of $M$ in the classifying space of a finite abelian group.
-This method is new and different from the Cheeger-Gromov $\rho$-invariant case that we embed any group into the Baumslag-Dyer-Heller acyclic container~\cite{BDH}.
-Unlike in the acyclic container, it was unknown whether there exists a nice explicit way to obtain the desired $(2k)$-chain in a finite abelian group that we can use in order to construct our bordism $W$ so far.
-In this section we present a new method to obtain the desired $(2k)$-chain by introducing new concepts of {\emph{a colored polyhedron and its covering}} which model chains in the Moore complex~\cite{Moore} of a simplicial classifying space~\cite{May}.